Charles Foden

 Charles Foden (1868 – 14 October 1908) was a British tug of war competitor.
 At the 1908 Summer Olympics, he won a silver medal in the tug of war event as the captain of the British team, Liverpool Police, for whom he worked as a superintendent.

 Charles was also a superb marksman and often practised in his spare time with a miniature rifle.
 On 14 October 1908, his body was discovered on the police athletic grounds in Liverpool with a gunshot wound through the heart, and his rifle was found nearby.
 An inquest into his death was held, but it could not be determined if he had committed suicide.

-At his funeral, his coffin was carried to its final place of rest by six members of the tug of war team.
+At his funeral, six members of the tug-of-war team carried his coffin to its final resting place.